 Right now there’s a paradigm shift happening in our culture on the verge of a name.
 You’ve probably already heard terms like gentle parenting, attachment parenting, peaceful parenting, or conscious parenting.
 Each addresses the simple idea of treating children the way you would want or needed to be treated when you were a kid.
 Personally, I prefer the term respectful parenting.

 Imagine if we always treated children with full human-sized respect.
 How would life be different if you were treated this way as a child?
 Or our parents?
 Would an entire generation better empathize with the rest of the world because they experienced a deep and holy respect during their most formative years?
-I’m willing to bet on it.
+I think so; we’re on the verge of a parenting reformation.

 As we near a cultural tipping point, there is now more solid verifiable research (thanks to the work of Dr. John Gottman, Dr. Daniel Siegel, Brené Brown and many others) and practical resources available (Janet Lansbury, Lori Petro, Dr. Laura Markham and more) to articulate important aspects of this new parental landscape.